 - Once a test begins, students may not leave the test room for 30 minutes.
-If he/she finishes a test before that time, he/she may review their answers but are expected to sit QUIETLY and not disturb others.
+If they finish a test before that time, they may review their answers but are expected to sit QUIETLY and not disturb others.
 Once students leave the room they may only re-enter when invited back by faculty.

 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.

 - Faculty will advise students as to the material permitted in the testing room.
 Personal items and learning materials will be left in an area identified by the faculty.